reactjs/rfcs/text/0000-eventtarget-prop.md

 Parent-child communication without tightly coupling the two is a persistant problem in React.
 Most existing solutions involve passing both the value and set function from `useState()` to the child.
 Large-scale applications will often use Redux selectors and actions that operate on the same store in both parent and child.
+I've experienced this myself in commercial application development, where components will often use the same `useSelector` and `dispatch` call to communicate with each other.

 <!--
 Why are we doing this?
 What use cases does it support?
 What is the expected